Eulogy for Peter Robert Sullivan

 Dad’s parents were divorced when he was young.
-This had as many positives as it did negatives, including a new Sister (and her family) that he loved dearly.
+This had as many positives as it did negatives, including a new Sister – Trish (and her family) that he loved dearly.
 But it did have a powerful effect on his life, and I believe he made it a life goal to keep our family together no matter what.
 Mum and Dad did that and they should be proud of it.
-Indeed, as dad’s cancer took hold, mum and dad came even closer, a love and strength for each other that was unbreakable.
+Indeed, as dad’s cancer took hold, mum and dad became even closer, a love and strength for each other that was unbreakable.

-All of them rate him as a fair man, a wise mentor, a good firey, and a true modern leader.
+All of them rate him as a fair man, a wise mentor, a good firey, and a strong, modern leader.
 He always told me that the key to being a good leader was being able to follow first.
 He was also the first person I heard say, “Never forget you came from the engine bay floors” – a phrase we sometimes hear in our service today, but not often enough.
 You can imagine the boots I had to fill when I got that firefighting blood in my veins.
 A legacy remains of his work at the airport, not least of which includes being a Union official and founding delegate of the national firefighters Union.
 I think you can see that the theme of my life was to take what Dad started and to try to improve and build on that.

 So his work life was varied, and significant.
 I could go on about his experiences in those fields, especially as a firefighter, but I’ll save that for the wake.
 Let’s just say he did his best, and gave 100%.
 He had a profound impact on people.

-His home away from home of course, was the family caravan at 7 mile beach, Gerroa.
+His home away from home of course was the family caravan at 7 mile beach, Gerroa.
 Going there as children and the beach life that gave us impacted on me so much I ended up moving down there and bringing my family up in that area.
 He and mum loved it at 7 Mile Beach, we all did.
 Mum and dad have many life friends who also have caravans there.
 Of course, most of them are here today too.
 I went for a surf at 7 mile on the weekend, and I could still see dad walking on the beach with his beagle.
 So many stories from our caravan days….. again, best left for the wake.

 The other place I’d like to mention is Probus at Helensburgh.
 This group became mum and dad’s new hangout more recently, and many of them are here today.
 No doubt they will take care of mum for dad now too.